 General

 A list containing all of the accepted arguments.
-If you can't find what you need, feel free to open an issue and we can get the support added.
+If you can't find what you need, feel free to open an issue and we can work on getting the support added.

 Arguments